 The Fitbit Sense has a SpO2 sensor to give you an idea of your oxygen variation as you slept.
 So this is a device to opt for if sleep apnea is a concern.

-As we mentioned, Fitbit delivers a sleep score, which is a combination of your sleep duration, heart rate, blood oxygen levels and restlessness/awake time.
+As we mentioned, Fitbit delivers a sleep score, which is a combination of your sleep duration, heart rate, blood oxygen levels, and restlessness/awake time.
 This is calculated into a straightforward score out of 100.
 Generally, anything above 90 is considered excellent, whereas 85 is about average-good.
-It’s best to sign up to Fitbit Premium to leverage the data, where you can access the more in-depth information.
+It’s best to sign up to Fitbit Premium to leverage the data, where you can access more in-depth information.
 You get six months free when you buy a Sense, so you have a lot of time to see if you find it useful.

 Fitbit has a reputation for offering great sleep tracking; it’s accurate and reliable.